-Special Issue in RCR on Sustainable Healthcare (June 1, 2019 deadline)
+Special Issue in RCR on Sustainable Healthcare (deadline extended end of 2019!)

 Healthcare emits 10% of the US’s Greenhouse Gases (GHGs), 5% of the UK’s and Canada’s, and 7% of Australia’s GHGs [1-4].
 While they serve critical functions in our society, hospitals are among the most energy-intensive buildings to operate, and health care facilities are hubs of resource use and waste generation, including high-value and high-embodied energy items such as single-use medical devices/products and pharmaceutical drugs.
 Given the size of the healthcare sector and its contribution to resource use and emissions, both in the US and worldwide, it has a major role to play in achieving climate change solutions overall.
 Further, the sustainable engineering and industrial ecology communities have made considerable contributions to other sectors, e.g., metals and minerals, chemicals, automotive, buildings, fuels, power, yet healthcare remains understudied.